Guide to Acoustic Guitar Split Saddles

 If you are missing either or both pieces, then you will need to take your guitar to a qualified guitar technician.
 Trying to determine the heights needed for new split saddles on your own will be difficult.
 You may not know whether the saddles needs to be adjusted, or the neck relief, or the nut slots, or a combination of those.

-Step One – Measure Current Saddle Thickness, Lengths, and Low/Tall Heights
+Step One – Measure Current Saddle Thickness, Lengths, and Short/Tall Edge Heights

 Split saddles will have a bass side piece for the four wound strings, and a treble side piece for the two plain strings.
-You will need to remove your current saddles and measure the thickness, which is typically the same for both saddles, as well as the lengths, and the low and tall heights for both saddles as shown in the below image.
+You will need to remove your current saddle pieces and measure the thickness, which is typically the same for both pieces, as well as the lengths, and the short and tall edge heights for both pieces as shown in the below image.

-Note that the two low heights are unlikely to be the same.
-Guitar saddles are often made with the bass edge about 1.0 mm taller than the treble edge, although this varies for each guitar.
+Note that the two short edge heights are unlikely to be the same.
+Guitar saddles are often made with the bass edge about 1.0 mm taller than the treble edge is, although this varies for each guitar.
 Please see our article on bass to treble edge height difference for more information.
-Additionally, the tall heights will typically differ as well as shown in the below diagram.
+Additionally, the tall edge heights will typically differ slightly as shown in the below diagram.

-We also advise that you measure your bridge saddle slot lengths and thicknesses as this can vary subtly from your saddle’s.
+We also advise that you measure your bridge saddle slot lengths and thicknesses as these can vary subtly from your saddle’s.
 You may need to get a slightly longer and/or thicker split saddle.

 Step Two – Measure Fretboard and Saddle Radii